SilentSib/openmediavault-rsync-prometheus/README.md

 An [OpenMediaVault 7](https://www.openmediavault.org/) plugin that wraps every rsync cronjob to push **success/failure metrics** to a [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) after each run — without touching OMV's own scripts or configuration.

+Completely built using Claude free tier (Sonnet 4.6).

+Not everything has been fully tested yet but the main parts look solid

+## Raison d'être of this plugin

+I love OMV.
+I do.
+And the rsync cronjobs are a core feature in my usage of the software.
+So much so that I've been wanting some level of prometheus integration foe a while.
+The emails are nice but I wanted alertw to fire when something was not working instead of manually checking the body of each email every day.
+That's why I wanted something like this.

+But because I have no time to dive deeply in the internals, I figured that a LLM could maybe help, which it did.

+Also, one might argue it would be better to have this directly added to the core feature but 1) I didn't think it made sense unless the whole software was updated with this in mind and 2) I'd have no time to do this, even with a LLM.
 ---

 ## Metrics